 When’s Our Favorite Time to Travel to Iceland?

 The springtime.
 Spring is affordable and gives you access to almost everything you can get in winter and the summer months (ice caving, Northern Lights, access to roads).
-We love the spring so much that we offer a yearly Life Nomading group adventure trip there in March were we take up to 12 travelers and have one heck of a time.
+We love the spring so much that we offer a yearly Life Nomading group adventure trip there in March where we take up to 12 travelers and have one heck of a time.

 Woohoo, you’ve made it this far!
 Congrats, you’re now pretty frickin educated about when some of the best times to visit Iceland are.
-As you can see, Iceland is great in any season you visit, it just depends what your travel goals are.
+As you can see, Iceland is great in any season you visit, it just depends on what your travel goals are.
 With a climate that stays pretty consistent and plenty of things to see and do you can’t go wrong any time of the year.

 If you’re headed to Iceland, but would prefer to join a group of other millennial travelers this could be the perfect opportunity for you.
 You’ll save even more money, see and do things you wouldn’t think were possible, and get to meet others along the way.
 For more information about our trip be sure to visit our Iceland page.

-Whether you’re a photographer looking to capture the still life and Northern Lights, or a college student with time to visit Iceland in the summer, we recommend to just take that leap, book your tickets now, and go.
+Whether you’re a photographer looking to capture the still life and Northern Lights, or a college student with time to visit Iceland in the summer, we recommend just take that leap, book your tickets now, and go.